-- 5.6 Financial assumptions for investment earnings, salary inflation and pension increases are required to value the liabilities. - 5.7 The factor of major significance in the investigation of the Defined Benefit plan's active member benefit liabilities is the differential between the assumed future rate of investment earnings and the assumed rate of salary growth due to inflation.
-(These factors are almost exactly compensating in their effect upon the present value of the employed members' Defined Benefit plan's future benefit liabilities hence, the difference between the rates is important, rather than their absolute values.) - 5.8 For valuing the current pensioner liabilities, the differential between investment earnings and the rate of price inflation is relevant because pensions are indexed semi-annually to the change in the Consumer Price Index (CPI).
-The historical long-term differential between the changes in CPI and AWE (salary inflation) has generally ranged between 0% and 2% p.a. - 5.9 The "best estimate" financial assumptions adopted at the 30 June 2018 actuarial investigation were: - 2.5% p.a. real investment return over salary inflation.
-This comprised a 6.0% p.a. net of tax investment return assumption and a 3.5% p.a. salary inflation assumption. - 4.75% p.a. real investment return over price inflation.
-This comprised a 6.75% p.a. gross of tax investment return and a 2.0% p.a.
+- 5.7 Financial assumptions for investment earnings, salary inflation and pension increases are required to value the liabilities. - 5.8 The factor of major significance in the investigation of the Defined Benefit plan's active member benefit liabilities is the differential between the assumed future rate of investment earnings and the assumed rate of salary growth due to inflation.
+(These factors are almost exactly compensating in their effect upon the present value of the employed members' Defined Benefit plan's future benefit liabilities hence, the difference between the rates is important, rather than their absolute values.) - 5.9 For valuing the current pensioner liabilities, the differential between investment earnings and the rate of price inflation is relevant because pensions are indexed semi-annually to the change in the Consumer Price Index (CPI).
+The historical long-term differential between the changes in CPI and AWE (salary inflation) has generally ranged between 0% and 2% p.a. - 5.10 The "best estimate" financial assumptions adopted at the 30 June 2020 actuarial investigation were: - 3.1% p.a. for two years and 2.85% p.a. thereafter real investment return over salary inflation.
+This comprised a 5.6% p.a. net of tax investment return assumption and a 2.5% p.a. for two years and 2.75% p.a. thereafter salary inflation assumption. - 4.5% p.a. real investment return over price inflation.
+This comprised a 6.5% p.a. gross of tax investment return and a 2.0% p.a.
 CPI assumption.

-- 5.10 The "best estimate" financial assumptions adopted for the 30 June 2019 investigation have been retained following advice from the Fund's investment consultant that there has been no material change to the expected investment returns since the 30 June 2018 actuarial investigation.
-The "best estimate" financial assumptions adopted in this valuation are: - 2.5% p.a. real investment return over salary inflation.
-This comprised a 6.0% p.a. net of tax investment return assumption and a 3.5% p.a. salary inflation assumption. - 4.75% p.a. real investment return over price inflation.
-This comprised a 6.75% p.a. gross of tax investment return and a 2.0% p.a.
-CPI assumption. - 5.11 The investments for fixed term pensions are matched to the liabilities by investing in fixed interest securities including CPI linked bonds.
-Based on current CPI indexed bond interest rates a real discount rate (i.e. discount rate above CPI) of 0.0% has been assumed.
-This discount rate includes a reduction of 0.75% to allow for investment management fees and administration costs. - 5.12 These assumptions have been set after consideration of the return expectations of Vision Super's investment consultants.
+- 5.11 The "best estimate" financial assumptions adopted for the 30 June 2021 investigation have been updated to reflect the most recent capital market assumptions and current asset allocation from the Fund's asset consultant, Frontier.
+The "best estimate" financial assumptions adopted in this valuation are: - 2.0% p.a. real investment return over salary inflation.
+This comprised a 4.75% p.a. net of tax investment return assumption and a 2.75% p.a. salary inflation assumption. - 3.25% p.a. real investment return over price inflation.
+This comprised a 5.5% p.a. gross of tax investment return and a 2.25% p.a.
+CPI assumption. - 5.12 The investments for fixed term pensions are matched to the liabilities by investing in fixed interest securities including CPI linked bonds.
+Based on current CPI indexed bond interest rates a real discount rate (i.e. discount rate above CPI) of 0.5% has been assumed.
+This discount rate includes a reduction of 0.75% to allow for investment management fees and administration costs. - 5.13 These assumptions have been set after consideration of the return expectations of Vision Super's investment consultants.